phpMussel/phpMussel/_docs/readme.de.md

 "max_recursion"
 - Maximale Grenze der Rekursionstiefe von Archiven.
 Standardwert = 10.

+"block_encrypted_archives"
+- Detect and block encrypted archives?
+Because phpMussel isn't able to scan the contents of encrypted archives, it's possible that archive encryption may be employed by an attacker as a means of attempting to bypass phpMussel, anti-virus scanners and other such protections.
+Instructing phpMussel to block any archives that it discovers to be encrypted could potentially help reduce any risk associated with these such possibilities.
+0 - No, 1 - Yes [Default].

 ####"attack_specific" (Kategorie)
 Konfiguration für spezifische Angriffserkennung (nicht auf CVD basierend).